Dragon Ball Z: Fusion Reborn: Plot

 Pikkon continues to try and free Yemma to no avail, and in his anger, insults the crystal substance which causes it to slightly crack.
 However, Pikkon's worst insults do not cause enough damage to rescue Yemma so he decides to aid Goku and Vegeta in their fight.
 After much persuasion, Vegeta agrees to fuse with Goku but Vegeta fails to extend his forefinger when required and the fusion fails, resulting in a weak, obese form named Veku.
-Janemba beats Veku severely and almost kills him, but the fusion wears off and Goku and Vegeta escape in time.
-Pikkon arrives to stall Janemba while Goku and Vegeta attempt the fusion again, this time successfully transforming into the immensely powerful Gogeta, who swiftly gains the advantage over Janemba and he uses his power to cleanse the demon of the evil essence inside him, causing him to revert into his oni form.
+Super Janemba beats Veku severely and almost kills him, but the fusion wears off and Goku and Vegeta escape in time.
+Pikkon arrives to stall Super Janemba while Goku and Vegeta attempt the fusion again, this time successfully transforming into the immensely powerful Super Gogeta, who swiftly gains the advantage over Janemba and he uses his power to defeat the demon, causing him to revert into his oni form, who flees.

-With Janemba vanquished, his hold over reality disappears and the deceased return to the afterlife.
+With Super Janemba vanquished, his hold over reality disappears and the deceased return to the afterlife.
 After sharing a good-natured farewell with Goku, Vegeta reverts to his spirit form and disappears.
 Back on Earth, Gohan, Videl, Goten, and Trunks depart back home.
-In a post-credits scene, a still-summoned Shenron still awaits another wish.
+In a post-credits scene, a still-summoned Shenron awaits another wish.